humanitycodes/codelab/backend/env/README.md

 A secret key provided by MSU IT Services that is required to successfully authenticate an account using MSU's OAuth service.

+### `DATABASE_URL`

+In hosted environments such as Heroku, the `DATABASE_URL` environment variable may automatically be provided with all of the information needed to connect to the database.
+If `DATABASE_URL` is set, the application will ignore all other `CODELAB_DB_*` environment variables and instead use `DATABASE_URL` as the sole means for connecting to the database in that environment.

 ### `PORT`